mfullford/tunr_relationships/README.md

 #### Sprint 1 Songs and Artists
 Our first goal is to add a list of songs to the artist detail page and add the artist name to the list of songs.
-To do this we'll create a **has many** relationship between the ``Artist`` and ``Song`` models.
+To do this, we'll create a **has many** relationship between the ``Artist`` and ``Song`` models.

 To do this we'll need to:

 1. Update the models to list the relationship
 1. Update our database
-2. Adding songs to a artist
+2. Add songs to an artist
-2. Update our ERB to add
+2. Update our ERB accordingly

 __Update our models:__